 Our Bereavement ministry offers comfort and love to friends and family of the deceased and extends hospitality to all memorial service attendees.
 This ministry also provides friends and family of the bereaved family an outlet to express their support through personal notes.
 If you would like to become part of this ministry, contact Judy Dalton.

-Shallowford pairs volunteers – also known as Care Ministers – to help care for individual church members who are unable to come to church regularly.
-Through monthly visits, calls, or notes, our Care Ministers check in with their assigned member.
+Shallowford pairs volunteers – also known as care ministers – to help care for individual church members who are unable to come to church regularly.
+Through monthly visits, calls, or notes, our care ministers check in with their assigned member.
 The group meets every other month for administration, training, and support.
-To become a Care Minister, or learn more, contact Bob Smithers.
+To become a care minister or to learn more, contact Bob Smithers.

 Communion @ Home